tboudreaux/fidanka/README.md

 ## Examples

-### Measuring the fiducual lines of a cluster with multiple populations
+### Measuring the fiducial lines of a cluster with multiple populations
 Assuming you have your photometry stored in some datastructure (here I retrive it from a pickle as a pandas dataframe), and you have a prior that there are 2 populations within the cluster, you can measure those fiducial lines as follows